jilcimar/hyperf/README.md

 # Introduction
 This is a skeleton application using the Hyperf framework.
-This application is meant to be used as a starting place for those looking to get their feet wet with Hyperf Framework.
+This application is a Proof of Concept (POC) meant to be used as a starting place for those looking to get their feet wet with Hyperf Framework.
 ## Documentation
 For detailed documentation, please visit the Hyperf documentation.